Soldiers in cold-water surf conditioning, building the aerobic endurance capacity that adapts to sustained training

-Aerobic capacity improves through repeated exposure to submaximal and moderate-to-high intensity training.
+Aerobic capacity adapts to training through repeated exposure to submaximal and moderate-to-high intensity work, driving measurable physiological adaptations across the heart and muscles.
 Over time, the body becomes more efficient at delivering oxygen to working muscles, extracting that oxygen, and converting it into usable energy.
 These changes don’t happen overnight.
 They accumulate through consistent, repeatable training done over weeks, months, and years.

 What Aerobic Capacity Really Means

 For tactical athletes, endurance runners, and hybrid performers, aerobic capacity underpins nearly every other physical quality.
 It supports recovery between sets, between training sessions, and between high-intensity events.
+Athletes who want programming built around developing this foundation can explore our CF ONE aerobic conditioning programs.
 Without a solid aerobic base, performance becomes inconsistent and fatigue accumulates quickly.

 Aerobic training produces a wide range of changes across the cardiovascular and muscular systems.
 These adaptations work together rather than in isolation.